noahrubin989/Azure-Translator/README.md

 # Azure Translator

+## Overview
-Translate text with Azure AI Translator service
+This repository deals with translating text with Azure AI Translator service.